samposm/git-guide/4-creating-repositories-and-commits.md

 git rm file.txt
 ```

-This will also remove the file form the working directory.
+This will also remove the file from the working directory.
 The same can be
 done by

 ```sh